 How to do the Instant Pot Water Test- Do you need to do the Instant Pot Water Test (Initial Test Run)?
 Yes.
 Here’s step- by- step instructions as well as what to expect and what to look out for.

 Do you need to do the Instant Pot Water Test ?

 Whether you’re new to Pressure cooking and/or cooking in an Instant Pot you’ll want to perform a “Water Test” before cooking your first meal.

-The “Water Test” is essentially an initial test run that allows you the opportunity to get familiar with the Instant Pot (and the sounds you’ll hear while the Instant Pot is on) as well as to make sure everything is operating properly.
+The “Water Test” is essentially an initial test run that allows you the opportunity to get familiar with the Instant Pot (and the sounds you’ll hear while the Instant Pot is on) as well as to make sure your Instant Pot Sealing Ring is properly installed and everything is operating properly.

 During this test you’ll be adding water to the pot and will have an opportunity to experience bringing the Instant Pot to pressure.
 This is something that will happen each time you cook in your Instant Pot using the Pressure Cooking features.

 How to perform the Instant Pot Water Test (Initial Test Run)

 - Plug in the Instant Pot – the power cord connects to the back of the Instant Pot (make sure it is securely and firmly pushed in) as well as to the electrical outlet.
 On some models you’ll hear one beep to let you know the power is on.
 Other models will display ‘OFF’ until you press any button.

 - Place the stainless steel inner pot into the Instant Pot cooker base– The inner pot always needs to be in the unit before cooking.
 You’ll also want to make sure the bottom of the inner pot is clean before putting it into the Instant Pot (it rests on top of the heating element) .